From Joomla! Documentation

-- If you are new to MediaWiki then you should consult the User's Guide for information on using the wiki software.
+- If you are new to MediaWiki you should consult the MediaWiki Handbook for information on using the Wiki software.

 - There are some conventions for making sure the Wiki remains organized.

-- Try to observe the convention for labelling pages with Joomla! version numbers.
+- Observe the convention for labeling pages with Joomla! version numbers.

 - You might want to take a look at

 - the requested but yet empty pages

 - the Cookie jar: a list of pages that have been categorised as being small, well-defined tasks that require minimal commitment to complete

 - Articles that require a review (also awaiting a copy editor)

 - Articles for which information is required: you may be the one that knows certain details